Marqui-13/mandlebrotSet/README.md

 # mandlebrotSet

-This repo contains a java file with code for a mandlebrot set.
+This repo contains a file with code for a mandlebrot set.
 Programming was done in Processing.